Overview of SSL Attacks and How to Find SSL Vulnerabilities in Web Applications

 BREACH attack (CVE-2013-3587) -BREACH stands for Browser Reconnaissance and Exfiltration via Adaptive Compression of Hypertext.

-PODDLE attack (CVE-2014-3566, SSLv3) - This vulnerability force web servers to downgrade protocol from TLS to SSLv3 by disturbing handshake between the client and server.
+PODDLE attack (CVE-2014-3566, SSLv3) - This vulnerability forces web servers to downgrade protocol from TLS to SSLv3 by disturbing handshakes between the client and server.

 DROWN attack (CVE-2016-0800) - DROWN stands for Decrypting RSA with Obsolete and Weakened eNcryption.
 A serious vulnerability that allows attackers to decrypt TLS connections one at a time that supports SSLv2 by using the same private key.

 Many websites and open-source scripts are available to test SSL-related vulnerabilities.
 You can use both of them to identify vulnerabilities.
-One such open-source tool/script is testssl.sh that you can use on your machine while offline also.
-Click Here to refer to the whole tutoria of testssl.sh to test SSL-related vulnerabilities.
+One such open-source tool/script is testssl.sh which you can use on your machine while offline also.
+Click Here to refer to the whole tutorial of testssl.sh to test SSL-related vulnerabilities.